menumore_vert

 Specifically, the project provides a living resource on the war powers reporting practice of every President since the WPR was enacted in 1973.
 It creates a searchable database of all unclassified 48-hour reports submitted to Congress, which are required when Presidents introduce forces into hostilities or imminent hostilities, deploy combat-equipped forces, or substantially enlarge a combat-equipped contingent.
 The reports have been analyzed to provide substantive information on each report and the database will be regularly updated.
 This site also contains expert analysis of key findings from the data and interactive graphic illustrations of the data.

 The project’s lead researcher and author is Dr. Tess Bridgeman, a senior fellow and visiting scholar at the Reiss Center on Law and Security and a former senior executive branch lawyer.
-Read more about the full project team.

 How to Use this Website